-You will only need to sharpen a high quality bread knife every few years.
+You will only need to sharpen a high-quality bread knife every few years.

-A quick search on amazon for a 10” bread knife returned over 800 results, so there is a knife out there for you for your budget, brand and style preferences.
-Here are examples and reviews of three 10” bread knives in different price ranges that all receive outstanding review from users:
+A quick search on Amazon for a 10” bread knife returned over 800 results, so there is a knife out there for you for your budget, brand and style preferences.
+Here are examples and reviews of three 10” bread knives in different price ranges that all receive an outstanding review from users:

 Rada Cutlery Large Bread Knife

 This bread knife is made in the USA and has brushed aluminum handle.
 It comes with a protective sleeve and has a lifetime guarantee.
 The knife is also available with a black handle.
 The steel that is used is good for the price but not particularly amazing, T420 High Carbon Stainless Steel.
-If you consider the price of this knife, which should be very reasonable, the trade off is worth the compromise of steel.
+If you consider the price of this knife, which should be very reasonable, the trade-off is worth the compromise of steel.

 Victorinox Swiss Army Fibrox Wavy Bread Knife

 This bread knife is made of high carbon stainless steel and is ice tempered to retain its sharpness longer.
 It has a Fibrox handle is ergonomically designed with a slight curve for balance and comfort, plus it is textured, and slip resistant.
 It has a lifetime warranty against manufacturer defects and is made in Switzerland.

 Wusthof Classic Bread Knife